chaseruskin/legoHDL/docs/src/tutorials/first_project_gates.md

 | 1  | 0  |  | 0  |
 | 1  | 1  |  | 1  |

 Different types of HDL files can follow similiar code layouts, such as when designing a 2-process FSM or a testbench.
-For these situations, its beneficial to create a boilerplate template file for when that file is needed in a block.
+For these situations, its beneficial to create a boilerplate template file for when that code-style is needed.

 We can see what files exist in our legoHDL template by using the `list` command.